Sometimes, more can be a little too much. That extra glass of wine or slice of pizza. The 400th season of Real Housewives of Orange County.

 Portfolio Anatomy 101

-Now onto what’s actually inside your portfolio.
-Unless you have an emergency fund — in which case, your portfolio is 100% cash (and fee-free) because you should take on ZERO risk with it — your Ellevest portfolio is made up of exchange traded funds (ETFs).
+Now on to what’s actually inside your portfolio.
+Unless you have an emergency fund — in which case, your portfolio is 100% cash (and fee-free) because you should take on ZERO risk with it — your investment portfolios are made up of funds.
+Ellevest core portfolios are made up of exchange traded funds (ETFs).
+Ellevest Impact Portfolios have both ETFs and mutual funds.

-An ETF is a basket of investments — think stocks, bonds, real estate, gold, etc. — that is similar to a mutual fund but trades like a stock.
+An ETF is a basket of investments — think stocks, bonds, real estate, etc. — that is similar to a mutual fund, but trades like a stock.
 ETFs are pretty popular these days, and they’re relatively inexpensive investing vehicles.
 They’re often cheaper than actively managed mutual funds, which, on average, have fees ranging from 0.13% to 0.77%.
-The management fees for ETFs in an Ellevest portfolio range from 0.10% to 0.15% of assets.
+The fund fees for ETFs in an Ellevest core portfolio range from 0.04% to 0.44% of assets.

-And while low fees are great, that’s not the only reason why we like ETFs.
-Investing in ETFs exposes you to more diversification than stock picking, though it takes some thought and research to create a truly diversified portfolio.
-(This matters...you’ll see how we do this for you below.)
+And while low fees are great, that’s not the only reason why we like funds.
+Investing in ETFs and mutual funds exposes you to more diversification than stock picking, though it takes some thought and research to create a truly diversified portfolio.
+(This matters … you’ll see how we do this for you below.)

 The Big Picture: Diversification & Asset Allocation

 Let’s look at a couple of different scenarios to see how diversification can play out.
-Take two hypothetical portfolios courtesy of Morningstar: both are 45% stocks and 55% bonds, though one is diversified across 19 asset classes and the other isn’t.
-According to analysis, the diversified portfolio outperformed the non-diversified portfolio by 19% between 1980 and 2014.
-When you shorten that timeframe to the ‘90s, the diversified portfolio still outperformed — though just barely after underperforming in 1998.
+Take two hypothetical portfolios courtesy of Morningstar.
+Both are 45% stocks and 55% bonds, though one is diversified across 19 asset classes and the other isn’t.
+According to the analysis, the diversified portfolio outperformed the non-diversified portfolio by 19% between 1980 and 2014.
+When you shorten that timeframe to the ‘90s, the diversified portfolio still outperformed — though just barely, after underperforming in 1998.
 If you look at the 2000–2009 window (and factor in the 2008 financial crisis), the diversified portfolio outperformed the non-diversified portfolio by 27%.

 Not bad at all.
 But here’s a kicker: The diversified portfolio outperformed the non-diversified portfolio around two-thirds of the time between 2000 and 2015.

 We think that having 21 asset classes to pull from gives us a leg up when it comes to diversification.
 Take your retirement goal, for instance.
-Because we believe global real estate investment trusts (REITs), commodities, and Treasury inflation-protected securities (TIPS) have the potential to protect your money’s purchasing power from rising prices, we can include them in your portfolio to help you prepare for inflation.
-(Some digital advisors don’t even offer the first two asset classes.)
-You may not care much about inflation protection now, but trust us — it matters a lot when you’re at peak Blanche Devereux-time and need to get the maximum value out of your retirement savings.
+Because we believe global real estate investment trusts (REITs) and Treasury inflation-protected securities (TIPS) have the potential to protect your money’s purchasing power from rising prices, we can include them in your portfolio to help you prepare for inflation.
+(Not all digital advisors offer these two asset classes.)
+You may not care much about inflation protection now, but trust us — it matters a lot when you’re at peak Blanche Devereux time and need to get the maximum value out of your retirement savings.